Open an online savings account in a few easy steps

 Whether we like to admit it or not, there are home repairs best left to professionals—no matter how many home renovation shows we watch.
 So grab your phone instead of a hammer the next time you’re faced with a large or potentially dangerous renovation.

-To make sure your finances are always prepared for a home repair best left to professionals, open an online savings account for your emergency fund.
+To make sure your finances are always prepared for a home repair best left to professionals, open an online savings account for your emergency fund or consider a home remodel loan.
 If a costly or unexpected home repair does creep up, you’ll have the funds to quickly and safely address it.
 Don’t worry… you can satisfy your DIY craving with another task around the house.